 Tuscan Blond Tarantula

 Wondering what Tarantulas eat?
 They eat insects, especially larger ones like crickets and grasshoppers, June beetles, cicadas, and caterpillars.
-The cage didn’t have a lot of sight obstructions and the Tartantula was very visible, making it perfect for a class pet.
+The cage didn’t have a lot of sight obstructions and the Tarantula was very visible, making it perfect for a class pet.

 Don’t they look exactly how you’d picture a frog?
 They are large also, compared to other frog species making them very visible.
 They also are quite active so they would be fun to watch.

 Giant Desert Centipede

 One of my kids’ class pets were a couple of giant millipedes that mostly stayed burrowed or didn’t seem to move around much.
 This one is quite large — it’s a Giant after all — and the coloring makes it stand out from the soil.
 It didn’t move much when we observed it but then it wasn’t buried either.

-In college, one guy I knew kept Madagasgar Hissing Cockroaches as pets and I didn’t mind them at all.
+In college, one guy I knew kept Madagascar Hissing Cockroaches as pets and I didn’t mind them at all.
 Does it creep you out?
 They are not that noisy and they don’t seem to move quickly like a house cockroach can.
 I think it would make an interesting class pet, do you?